OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/high-availability.md

 ## How to deploy your OpenVidu Enterprise High Availability cluster

 OpenVidu Enterprise High Availability is only available in **AWS**.
 Go to [Deploying OpenVidu Enterprise in AWS](deployment/enterprise/aws/){:target="_blank"} to learn how.

-## Beta limitations

-- Sessions are not automatically rebuilt upon a Master Node or Media Node crash or removal.
-This doesn't mean that sessions cannot be rebuilt, but your application must take care of it.
-Take a look to [openvidu-high-availability](https://github.com/OpenVidu/openvidu-high-availability){:target="_blank"} demo application to see how to easily do it.
--  All API REST requests beginning with `/api` are no longer supported.
-All requests using this deployment must use `openvidu/api/` instead.
-These REST API requests [was announced as deprecated since version 2.16.0](releases/#breaking-changes_3)

 <br>